percona/k8spg-docs/docs/delete.md

 ## Delete Custom Resource Definition

-If you are not just deleting the Operator and PostgreSQL cluster from a specific namespace, but want to completely clean up your Kubernetes cluster, you can also delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).
+If you are not just deleting the Operator and PostgreSQL cluster from a specific namespace, but want to clean up your entire Kubernetes environment, you can also delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

+!note

     CRDs in Kubernetes are non-namespaced but are available to the whole environment.
-So you shouldn't delete CRD if you still have the Operator and database cluster in some other namespace.
+This means that you shouldn't delete CRD if you still have the Operator and database cluster in some namespace.

 1. List the CRDs: